Jensen's ESG Series

 Jensen News & Insights

-The mention of specific securities is solely intended to be an illustration of the application of social-related risk assessments in our investment approach and are not to be considered recommendations by Jensen.
+The mention of specific securities and their performance returns relative to the S&P Index are solely intended to be an illustration of the application of governance-related risk assessments in our investment approach and are not to be considered recommendations by Jensen.
 The specific securities identified and described herein do not represent all of the securities purchased and sold for the portfolio, and it should not be assumed that investment in these securities were or will be profitable.
 There is no assurance that the securities purchased remain in the portfolio or that securities sold have not been repurchased.
-The information contained herein represents management’s current expectation of how the Jensen Quality Growth Equity Strategy will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
+Indices are unmanaged and do not incur investment management fees.
+An investor is unable to invest in an index.
+Past performance is no guarantee of future results.
+Performance results shown reflect the reinvestment of dividends and other earnings.
+The information contained herein represents management’s current expectation of how the Jensen Quality Growht Equity Strategy will continue to be operated in the near term; however, management’s plans and policies in this respect may change in the future.
 In particular, (i) policies and approaches to portfolio monitoring, risk management, and asset allocation may change in the future without notice and (ii) economic, market and other conditions could cause the Strategy and accounts invested in the Strategy to deviate from stated investment objectives, guidelines, and conclusions stated herein.

-Unless otherwise noted in this paper, all information is current as of August 2019 and is subject to change at any time, based on market and other conditions.
+Unless otherwise noted in this paper, all information is current as of February 2020 and is subject to change at any time, based on market and other conditions.
+All returns data is as-of January 31, 2020.

 Jensen Investment Management, Inc. is an investment adviser registered under the Investment Advisers Act of 1940.
 Registration with the SEC does not imply any level of skill or training.
 Although taken from reliable sources, Jensen cannot guarantee the accuracy of the information received from third parties.
 Graphs, charts, and/or diagrams cannot, by themselves, be used to make investment decisions.